LLNL/RAJA/docs/sphinx/user_guide/feature/reduction.rst

   std::cout << rm ...

 * Each ``RAJA::expt::Reduce`` argument to ``RAJA::forall`` is templated on
-  a reduction operator, and takes a reference to a target variable to write the final reduction result to, ``&rs`` and ``&rm`` in the example code above.
+  a reduction operator, and takes a pointer to a target variable to write the final reduction result to, ``&rs`` and ``&rm`` in the example code above.
 The reduction operation will include the existing value of the given target variable.
-* The kernel body lambda expression passed to ``RAJA::forall`` requires an argument corresponding to each ``RAJA::expt::Reduce`` argument, ``_rs`` and ``_rm`` in the example code.
-These arguments are used as a local instance of of each target of a reduction operation.
-It is important to note that the the lambda expression reduction arguments must follow the kernel iteration variable, ``i`` in this case, and appear in the same order as the corresponding ``RAJA::expt::Reduce`` arguments to ``RAJA::forall``.
-They also must have the same types as the values passed to the ``RAJA::expt::Reduce`` arguments.
+* The kernel body lambda expression passed to ``RAJA::forall`` must have a parameter corresponding to each ``RAJA::expt::Reduce`` argument, ``_rs`` and ``_rm`` in the example code.
+These parameters refer to a local target for each reduction operation.
+It is important to note that the parameters follow the kernel iteration variable, ``i`` in this case, and appear in the same order as the corresponding ``RAJA::expt::Reduce`` arguments to ``RAJA::forall``.
+The parameters' types must be references to the types used in the ``RAJA::expt::Reduce`` arguments.
-* The local variables ``_rs`` and ``_rm`` are initialized with the *identity* of the reduction operation to be performed.
+* The local variables referred to by ``_rs`` and ``_rm`` are initialized with the *identity* of the reduction operation to be performed.
-* A reduction is performed implicitly by the ``RAJA::forall`` execution across thread copies of the local variables.
+* The local variables are updated in the user supplied lambda as it is called.
+* The local variables are reduced to a single value, combining their values across all threads participating in the ``RAJA::forall`` execution.
+  .
-* Finally, the reduction operation is performed against the original value of the target and the result of the ``RAJA::forall`` reduction.
+* Finally, the target variable is updated with the result of the ``RAJA::forall`` reduction by performing the reduction operation to combine the existing value of the target variable and the result of the ``RAJA::forall`` reduction.
 * The final reduction value is accessed by referencing the target variable passed to ``RAJA::expt::Reduce`` in the ``RAJA::forall`` method.